Livinglist/Livinglist/README.md

 Left with a broken heart.

-A software engineer, mobile app developer, programming language explorer, bodybuilder...
+Hi there.
+I'm Jiaqi Feng, a software engineer, mobile app developer, programming language explorer, and bodybuilder...

 ## Languages & Frameworks:
 ### Main